lilianricaud/patterning-complexity/english/antipattern_approach_to_pattern_mining.md

 Approach tried by Douglas Schuler and Justin Wagaman  The Surprising Power, Vitality, and Potentiality of Examining the “ Dark Side”.

+Salingaros warns that The solution space, which is distinct from the parameter space, is rarely one-dimensional, which means that knowing what doesn't work cannot give what works simply by doing the opposite.

+There may be an infinity of different opposites.
+One needs to exhaust the solution space by identifying many neighbouring anti-patterns before zeroing in on the pattern itself.
+(Salingaros, N. 2000).

 The Collaborative Production of the Restraining Voices Anti-Pattern Language in an Educational Setting